ispeters/async_scope/asyncscope.md

 ```

 An async scope token is a non-owning handle to an async scope that behaves like a reference-to-async-scope; tokens are
-no-throw copyable and movable, and it is undefined behaviour to invoke any methods on a token that has outlived its
+no-throw copyable and movable, and it is undefined behaviour to invoke any member function on a token that has outlived
-scope.
+its scope.

-The `try_associate()` method on a token attempts to create a new association with the scope; `try_associate()` returns
+The `try_associate()` member function on a token attempts to create a new association with the scope; `try_associate()`
-`true` when the association is successful, and it may either return `false` or throw an exception to indicate failure.
+returns `true` when the association is successful, and it may either return `false` or throw an exception to indicate
-Returning `false` will generally lead to algorithms that operate on tokens behaving as if provided a sender that
+failure.
+Returning `false` will generally lead to algorithms that operate on tokens behaving as if provided a sender
-completes immediately with `set_stopped()`, leading to rejected work being discarded as a "no-op".
-Throwing an exception
+that completes immediately with `set_stopped()`, leading to rejected work being discarded as a "no-op".
+Throwing an
-will generally lead to that exception escaping from the calling algorithm.
+exception will generally lead to that exception escaping from the calling algorithm.

-The `disassociate()` method removes a previously-established assocation with the scope. `disassociate()` must be called
+The `disassociate()` member function removes a previously-established assocation with the scope. `disassociate()` must
-exactly once for every call to `try_associate()` that returns `true`; it is undefined behaviour to do otherwise.
+be called exactly once for every call to `try_associate()` that returns `true`; it is undefined behaviour to do
+otherwise.

-Tokens also have a `wrap()` method that takes and returns a sender.
-The `wrap()` method gives the token an opportunity
+Tokens also have a `wrap()` member function that takes and returns a sender.
+The `wrap()` member function gives the
-to modify the input sender's behaviour in a scope-specific way.
-The proposed `counting_scope` uses this opportunity to
+token an opportunity to modify the input sender's behaviour in a scope-specific way.
+The proposed `counting_scope` uses
-associate the input sender with a stop token that the scope can use to request stop on all outstanding operations
+this opportunity to associate the input sender with a stop token that the scope can use to request stop on all
-associated within the scope.
+outstanding operations associated within the scope.

 In order to provide the Strong Exception Guarantee, the algorithms proposed in this paper invoke `token.wrap(snd)`
 before invoking `token.try_associate()`.
 Other algorithms written in terms of `async_scope_token` should do the same.